indiragothi/Linkedin_Profile_Scraper/README.md

 This is a **Streamlit-based web app** that simulates a LinkedIn profile scraper.
 It generates realistic mock LinkedIn profiles using random data to demonstrate how lead generation and scoring works for B2B sales and outreach.

-> ⚠️ **Note**: This project does not scrape real LinkedIn data.
-It only generates fake data for educational/demo purposes.

 ---